-Mull Car Club tried to resurrect the event six years ago attracting quite a bit of interest, but insufficient competing crews to maintain the event without the support of a major championship.
+Mull Car Club tried to resurrect the Argyll Rally eight years ago and despite attracting quite a bit of interest, insufficient competing crews came forward to maintain the event without the support of a major championship.

 One more thing.
 The folk of Dunoon will give everyone a very warm welcome but beware of the Argyll midges.
 These hordes of non-racist, non-sexist, non-religious inhabitants, will bite anyone without fear or favour of nationality or political views.
 And you can't say fairer than that...